NicoleLund/mutual_fund_diversification/README.md

 ## Project Run Instructions
 1. Create a postgreSQL server and database
-2. Enter the database host url, name, username and password in postgres_pwd.py
+2. Enter the database host url, name, username and password into postgres_pwd.py
 3. Execute run_all_ETL.py

 -----